cicerosantos/cicerosantos.github.io/index.md

 If you want to show a backtick, escape it like so: \` and if you want to show a tick in inline code use double backticks like ``so ` ...``.

-Footnotes are nice too:

-[^1]: this is the text for the first footnote, you can style all this looking at `.fndef` elements; note that the whole footnote definition is _expected to be on the same line_.
-[^blah]: and this is a longer footnote with some blah from veggie ipsum: turnip greens yarrow ricebean rutabaga endive cauliflower sea lettuce kohlrabi amaranth water spinach avocado daikon napa cabbage asparagus winter purslane kale.
-Celery potato scallion desert raisin horseradish spinach carrot soko.

 ## Basic Franklin extensions

 ### Divs